shrivashish/asd-reward-system/README.md

 # asd-reward-system
-Android app for reward system for autism kids.
+App for reward system for autism kids.